- Physical Meeting Vs Virtual Meeting

 Lost language is a problem you will find if you solely rely on technology for communication.
-Body language and tone of voice are immensely important in establishing a loyal client and this is lost when you are only communicating through email.
+Body language, eye contact and tone of voice are immensely important in establishing a loyal client and this is lost when you are only communicating through email.

 Face to face meetings with clients and customers prove that you are dedicated and want to listen and build a relationship with them.

 Yes, we have all been stuck in an internal meeting that has been a total waste of time.
-But a properly organised and structured face to face meeting is actually more productive than a Zoom conference call or email chain.
+But a properly organised and structured face to face meeting is actually more productive than video conferencing, a phone call or email chains.

 Did you know that on average, an in-person meeting will generate about 13.36 ideas, whereas a virtual meeting will only generate around 10.43?
-View source.
-This is because we communicate with each other better when we’re face-to-face.
+This is because we communicate with each other better when we have face to face interaction.